 Return to Duty Testing: The DOT requires that any employee with a CDL who has been out for 30 or more days be subject to drug and alcohol testing immediately prior to their return to work.
 Such testing will be done in accordance with DOT regulations.
 CDL drivers may be subject to drug and/or alcohol testing in situations (such as those listed above), that do not fall under the DOT regulations.
 In those situations, drug and alcohol tests will be subject to the Non-DOT standards that would be applied by the laboratory testing center to employees who are not covered by the DOT regulations.

-Event Exception: The Town may, from time to time, in its discretion, host or direct employees to attend events or parties, either on its premises or elsewhere, where alcohol is available.
+Exceptions: The Town may, from time to time, in its discretion, host or direct employees to attend events or parties, either on its premises or elsewhere, where alcohol is available.
 There may be other situations where you choose to drink, for example at seminars, dinners, or other events that you attend as a representative of the Town.
 The Town expects any employees who choose to drink alcohol at these events to do so responsibly and not to overindulge.
-Your actions reflect on the Town.
-If you do not feel you can get home safely after drinking at one of these events, please let your supervisor or any other supervisor know so that we can make arrangements for you.